SmartDataAnalytics/Sparqlify/README.md

 # Sparqlify SPARQL->SQL rewriter

+## News
+16 Aug 2012 There is now the sparqlify-csv command line tool for easy transformation of CSV (excel flavour) files.

 ## Introduction

 Sparqlify is a novel SPARQL-SQL rewriter whose development began in April 2011 in the course of the [LinkedGeoData](http://linkedgeodata.org) project.